Decisions, Decisions: What Kind of Thermostat Do I Need? A Buyer’s Guide for Homeowners

 Did you know that the right thermostat can help you save up to 10% on heating and cooling costs per year?

 Of course, finding that perfect thermostat can be a bit tricky.
 There are so many types, and brands of thermostats on the market, and not all of them may suit your home’s equipment and wiring.

-With some solid research, however, it is possible to find that thermostat that can keep your energy bills at the minimum.
+With some solid research, however, it is possible to find a thermostat that can keep your energy bills at a minimum.

 If you’re wondering, “What kind of thermostat do I need?” then keep reading.
 We answer this question and more in this comprehensive post!

 There are multiple types of thermostats out there.
 But don’t get overwhelmed!